Center for Visual Music

 CVM's Fischinger pages: Oskar Fischinger Biography

 His first film experiments, made in the early 1920s, are among his most radical.
 In Wax Experiments and Spirals Fischinger designed visual patterns of extreme complexity which often develop in overlapping cycles, yet he interrupts these patterns with radical editing of single frames of contrasting imagery.
-Among Fischinger's form-breaking experiments of the era were the abstract multiple-projector performances (under the concept name of Raumlichtmusik or Raumlichtkunst), with individual performances named Fieber, Macht and possibly R-1 Formspiel.
+Among Fischinger's form-breaking experiments of the era were the abstract multiple-projector performances (under the concept name of Raumlichtmusik or Raumlichtkunst), with individual performances named Fieber, and Macht (and possibly other names).
 These were performed c.
 1926-1927 using up to five film projectors and several slide projectors.

 Early in his film-making career, Fischinger established a pattern of alternating commercial work with personal, experimental film-making.
 While it seems clear that he preferred working in an avant-garde way, commercial work afforded both income and access to the most advanced technology, and Oskar was, among all of the radical film-makers of the Twenties, the most technically knowledgeable and adventurous.
 Oskar supported himself during this period by making conventional animation, which demonstrates his mastery of realistic anatomy, perspective, and conventional story-telling.
-But his personal film Spiritual Constructions shows the same radical consciousness and experimental techniques as his abstract films: the slender tale of two drunks who argue and stagger home becomes an epic voyage of warping shapes and thwarted perceptions, rendered again with single-frame editing and scratching directly on film frames - devices that would re-emerge thirty years later in avant-garde film-making.
+But his personal film Spiritual Constructions shows the same radical consciousness and experimental techniques as his abstract films: the slender tale of two drunks who argue and stagger home becomes an epic voyage of warping shapes and thwarted perceptions.

 During the summer of 1927 he walked from Munich to Berlin, recording his journey in single-frame exposures - a premonition of the diary films two generations later.
 He was hired to make special effects of rockets, starscapes and planet surfaces for Fritz Lang's 1929 science-fiction feature Woman in the Moon.
-When he broke his ankle on the set, he began drawing animations on white paper in charcoal while recuperating, which led to his remarkable series of Studies, comprised of 17 short black-and-white film experiments tightly synchronized to music.
-A few of the later Studies were drawn by his brother Hans.
+When he broke his ankle on the set, he began drawing animations on white paper in charcoal while recuperating, which led to his remarkable series of Studies, comprised of 14 short black-and-white film experiments tightly synchronized to music.
+A few of the later Studies were drawn by his brother Hans, most likely under Oskar's supervision.

 Studie Nr.
 7